-The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill had its committee stage, the first chance for line-by-line scrutiny, in the Lords on Tuesday 19 June.
+The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill has its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Wednesday 18 July.

 Members discussed the impact of charging higher amounts for long-term empty dwellings, the definition of a long-term empty dwelling and the treatment of multiple inherited properties as one for the purposes of non-domestic rating.

 Lords second reading: Monday 4 June

 Members discussed a number of subjects covered by the bill, including the practices of the Valuation Office Agency, national housing shortages and support for councils in the efficient use of existing housing stock.

 Lord Bourne of Aberystwyth (Conservative), parliamentary under-secretary in the Ministry of Housing, Communities and Local Government will respond on behalf of the government.